Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Fundamentals

 \subsection{Performance Metrics}

 Shannon postulated the information-theoretic foundations of modern cryptography in his ground-breaking treatise of 1949 \cite{Shannon49}.
 Shannon's model assumed that a non-reusable private key $K$ is used to encrypt the confidential message $M$ to generate the cryptogram $C$, which is then transmitted over a noiseless channel.
-The eavesdropper has unbounded computational power, has knowledge of the transmit coding scheme, and has access to an identical copy of the signal at the intended receiver.
+The eavesdropper is assumed to have unbounded computational power, knowledge of the transmit coding scheme, and access to an identical copy of the signal at the intended receiver.
 The notion of perfect secrecy was introduced, which requires that the \emph{a posteriori} probability of the secret message computed by the eavesdropper based on her received signal be equal to the \emph{a priori} probability of the message.
-In other words,
+In other words, perfect secrecy implies

 where $I(\cdot;\cdot)$ denotes mutual information.
-A by-product of this analysis was that perfect secrecy \cite{Geffe65} can be guaranteed only if the secret key has at least as much entropy as the message to be encrypted, $H(K) \geq H(M)$, which validated Vernam's one-time pad cipher system.
+A by-product of this analysis was that perfect secrecy \cite{Geffe65} can be guaranteed only if the secret key has at least as much entropy as the message to be encrypted (generally equivalent to the key and plaintext being of equal length \cite{HellmanMarch77}), i.e., $H(K) \geq H(M)$, which validated Vernam's one-time pad cipher system.
+In subsequent years, it became common practice to use the nomenclature Alice, Bob, and Eve to refer to the legitimate transmitter, intended receiver, and unauthorized eavesdropper, respectively.

 Wyner ushered in a new era in information-theoretic security when he introduced the wiretap channel in \cite{Wyner75}, which considered the imperfections introduced by the channel.
-In the wiretap channel, the information signal $X$ is transmitted to the intended receiver over the `main channel' which is modeled as a discrete memoryless channel.
-The receiver observes $Y$, which subsequently passes through an additional `wiretap channel' before being received by the eavesdropper as $Z$, as shown in Fig. 1.
-Under the assumption that the source-wiretapper channel is a probabilistically degraded version of the main channel \cite{Hellman77}, Wyner sought to maximize the transmission rate $R$ in the main channel while making negligible the amount of information leaked to the wiretapper channel.
+Here, the information signal $X$ is transmitted to the intended receiver Bob over the `main channel' which is modeled as a discrete memoryless channel.
+The receiver observes $Y$, which subsequently passes through an additional `wiretap channel' before being received by the eavesdropper as $Z$, as shown in Fig.~\ref{fig_Wyner_Wiretap}.